Manoj0223/hiver-support-agen/README.md

 Recall	81.75%
 F1	70.79%

-The system is intentionally conservative about automated handling.

-On the 200-example golden set, the threshold resulted in:
+On the 200-example golden set:

-35 / 200 examples eligible for automated reply = 17.5%
+35 / 200 examples = 17.5%

-The remaining cases were routed toward human handling.

-The high recall for escalation-labelled cases comes with false positives, meaning the current policy prioritizes avoiding unsupported automated responses over maximizing automation coverage.
+were eligible for automated reply under the retrieval threshold.

+The current policy intentionally favors human escalation when sufficient historical evidence is unavailable.

-13. LLM-as-Judge
+12. LLM-as-Judge

 A local Qwen 2.5 3B Instruct model was explored as an LLM judge.

-The planned judge evaluates:
+The planned evaluation dimensions were:

 relevance: 1–5
 groundedness: 1–5
 helpfulness: 1–5
 hallucination: 0/1

-A small 5-example pilot was previously run.
+A small 5-example pilot produced:

-Pilot results:

-Metric	Score
+Metric	Pilot result
 Relevance	4.20 / 5
 Groundedness	5.00 / 5
 Helpfulness	4.80 / 5
 Hallucination rate	0%

-These results are only a pilot and are not used as the headline evaluation result.
+These results are pilot results only and are not used as the headline evaluation.

 A larger local run was not completed because the 3B model requires a multi-GB download and substantial local compute.

 Human-vs-LLM evidence-judge agreement was therefore not reported, rather than estimated from insufficient data.

-14. Top 5 Failure Patterns
+13. Top 5 Failure Patterns

 The current golden-set evaluation contains 73 intent errors out of 200 examples.

-The main failure patterns are:

 1. other → apps